XenitAB/xenitab.github.io/docs/xks/developer-guide/container-security.md

 USER 65534:65534
 ```

 Another solution is to make changes to the Pod so that a different user is used when running.
-The user id and group id used can be set in the Pods security context.
+The user id and group id used can be set in the Pod's security context.

 ```yaml
 apiVersion: v1